Black & White vs Color

 IngramSpark offers black & white printing on white paper or cream paper, along with color printing at several cost levels.
 Standard color printing on 70lb white paper achieves a full color effect for minimal expense, while premium color printing on 70lb white paper features more crisp, vibrant, high-quality ink—essential for photo books and books with full-page illustrations.

 By a long shot, the perfect-bound trade paperback is the most commonly printed book in the indie publishing arena.
 Its compact, lightweight shape makes it inexpensive to ship, which combined with its modest production cost has made the paperback the print format of choice for any publisher on a budget.
 Furthermore, many people who habitually read on-the-go prefer paperbacks, since they are more easily portable and are easier to hold on to than heavier books.
-Perfect binding involves printing the pages with toner or ink and binding the page block to a printed and laminated coverstock with hot glue.
+Perfect binding involves binding the page block to a printed and laminated coverstock with hot glue.

 A softbound cover designed using the IngramSpark Cover Template Generator